ArnaudBuchholz/reserve/docs/rational.md

 ## Origin of REserve

-Last year I had the pleasure to present at [UI5Con](https://openui5.org/ui5con/) and I introduced [node-ui5](https://www.npmjs.com/package/node-ui5): a Node.js wrapper for [UI5](https://openui5.org/) to leverage tools like [MockServer](https://openui5.hana.ondemand.com/#/api/sap.ui.core.util.MockServer) or [ODataModel](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel).
+In 2019, I had the pleasure to present at [UI5Con](https://openui5.org/ui5con/) and I introduced [node-ui5](https://www.npmjs.com/package/node-ui5): a Node.js wrapper for [UI5](https://openui5.org/) to leverage tools like [MockServer](https://openui5.hana.ondemand.com/#/api/sap.ui.core.util.MockServer) or [ODataModel](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel).

  As a very [last part of this presentation](https://youtu.be/TB5bpvJo-zc?t=1612), a prototype demonstrates how [OPA](https://www.sap-press.com/5056/) could be used to do **end-to-end testing**.
 One of the key challenges is to be able to run the local test code on a remote iFrame.
 Because of the [same origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), it is not possible.
 However, with the help of a **proxy that aggregates** the remote website and the local files under a unique server, it becomes possible.

- This [proxy code](https://github.com/ArnaudBuchholz/node-ui5/blob/49fddc4751921fd038da7aacddf35e6bfea3c65d/serve.js) was part of the node-ui5 project and already contained some concepts of REserve:
+ This [proxy code](https://github.com/ArnaudBuchholz/node-ui5/blob/49fddc4751921fd038da7aacddf35e6bfea3c65d/serve.js) was part of the node-ui5 project and already contained some concepts of REserve :

- * Handlers (`file`, `url` and a specific `mock` one)
+ * Handlers (`file`, `url` and a specific `mock` one),
- * Mappings that use regular expressions to match incoming URL
+ * Mappings that use regular expressions to match incoming URL.

 ## The REserve project